 Common Name: Navajo Tea

-Thelesperma megapotanicum is a Perennial up to 0.50 metres tall.
+Thelesperma megapotanicum is a perennial plant that can grow up to 0.50 metres tall.

 It has edible, medicinal and miscellaneous uses.